Svanteberg/DeepLearningCourse_UMU/Lab1/README.md

   mnist.saveMNIST()
   ```

+which saves the data in the file "mnist_data.npz".
 It is also possible to augment the data:

   ```
   fashion_mnist.augmentDataSet(number_of_examples_for_training,number_of_examples_for_testing)